bentglasstube/vecna/README.md

 have created your key pair, export the secret key and copy it to your phone somewhere.

-I'm not sure if this app will work with GPG keys from Android Privacy Guard.
-I intend to do some more testing with that at some point in the future, but the app meets my requirements so my interest in developing it further wanes.
+The app should also work with keys generated with [Android Privacy Guard][http://www.thialfihar.org/projects/apg/] (APG v1.1.0, Vecna v1.5) so you don't have to muck around with exporting keys.

 You will also have to create your password file.
 The app cannot edit any passwords at this time, although I plan on allowing that in the future.
 The